 - Provincial Nominee Programs

-For UK-based applicants, this will normally mean meeting the minimum qualifying criteria for either the federal skilled worker program or the federal skilled trades program.
+For most applicants based outside Canada, this will normally mean meeting the minimum qualifying criteria for either the federal skilled worker program or the federal skilled trades program.
 However, meeting the minimum criteria for either of these visa programs will not guarantee you an invitation to apply for permanent residence or a Canadian visa.
 It is an initial step in a multi-stage process to emigrate to Canada through the Express Entry system.

 Express Entry Process